-Used fresh tomatoes, which I removed the skin by blanching them for a couple of minutes.
+I used fresh tomatoes, which I removed the skin by blanching for a couple of minutes.
 Before placing them in the boiling water, I made a small incision on the button and all around the middle part of the tomato.
 This process facilitates removing the outer skin away from the pulp.

 The recipe that I am sharing today is from a dear friend of mine, Luis.
 He and I have been friends since childhood.
 He lives in the Abruzzi region of Italy, on the Adriatic sea.
 Great place that offers so much.
 You can go from the sandy beaches to the height of the Appennine Mountains and everything in between.
 Great food in each nook and cranny of the region.

 Eggplant, Pasta and Ricotta Salata